Ending preventable maternal, newborn and child deaths

 The health programme in numbers

-• Every year, 6 million pregnant women receive vaccines that prevent nine diseases.
+- On a yearly basis, 6 million pregnant women receive vaccines that prevent nine diseases.

 - In 2020, 50,364 pregnant women and 79,362 children who live more than two hours away from a health facility received essential health care through mobile health teams.